Kiruthika2084/Devops-professional/Configuration Management and Infrastructure as Code.md

 - Stacks can use the exported resources by calling them using Fn:ImportValue function
 - Use seperate stacks to create related AWS resources
 - ![image](https://user-images.githubusercontent.com/81581601/156093802-0ff739f1-3715-4f2a-929a-46aa16b3539d.png)

 ##### custom-resource
+---
+- Include resources that are not cloudformation resource types, using custom-resource.
+Write custom provisioning logic in templates that AWS cloudformation runs anytime you update,create or delete stacks.
+-

 #### ECS<->Secrets
  ---